conmaol/maglocunus/AI/LLMs/ngrams.md

 §2.4.
 For example:
 - $P(yesterday\ I\ saw\ a\ white\ rabbit) = P(yesterday|START) \cdot P(I|yesterday) \cdot P(saw|I) \cdot P(a|saw) \cdot P(white|a) \cdot P(rabbit|white)$

 §2.5.
-A bigram language model can be ‘trained’ from a corpus as follows:
+A bigram language model can be ‘trained’ from a corpus by counting and normalising, as follows:

 ```
 Repeat for every word w1 in the corpus vocabulary: